Devil’s Food Cake

 —JEANETTE

-• Butter and Oil: I grab unsalted butter because it adds richness and that oil adds so much more moisture.
-Both together provide a perfect crumb and bite.
+• Butter and Oil: I grab unsalted butter and use oil for more moisture.

 • Dutch Processed Cocoa Powder and Coffee: That powder gives rich chocolate flavor while also darkening the color of the cake and the coffee amps up the intensity even more.